CTRIO FAQ0001

 Starting V address for bit outputs: V40606.0-V40613.15 (C140-C277)

-difference between Parameter3 minus Current Position.
-If the result is positive,
+the difference between Parameter3 minus Current Position.
+If the

-the Pulse Outputs will go one way; if negative, the other.
+result is positive, the Pulse Outputs will go one way; if negative,

-negative, Pulse Outputs will go in one direction; if positive, the other.
+If it is negative, Pulse Outputs will go in one direction; if

 For NOTE (3) above, to load a negative value (32-bit 2's compliment; decimal) into Parameter3 (e.g. V2020-V2021) starting with a BCD number in V3000-V3001 you would do the following logic; if, however, the value in V3000-3001 is already in binary format then you would, of course, leave out the BIN box: